Isaac-Hawks/Jellyfin/README.md

 8. Click Finish and log back in again
 9. Enjoy!

-### If you project helped you, consider giving it a ⭐ on GitHub
+### If this project helped you, consider giving it a ⭐ on GitHub